Bowl Carving with Axe, Adze, and Gouge

 - Eye protection - usually not needed but safety glasses available in school store .

 - Gloves (leather or carving for those with tender hands.
-Carving gloves are available for purchase @ NH)
+Carving gloves are available for purchase at North House)

 - Sharp carving hatchet